This post contains affiliate links.

 Why you should go & what to do in San Francisco with kids

 San Francisco may also be a “big city” but it has a completely different vibe than New York!
 It offers a distinctive West Coast feel and some iconic spots your family will love.
+It’s one of the best car-free summer getaways on this list because the weather is pleasant year-round.

 Don’t miss an afternoon at Chrissy Field, taking in the views of the Golden Gate bridge and walking (or riding your scooter!) – there’s even a free shuttle to get you there without a car.
 Golden Gate Park is fantastic place to spend a day thanks to the numerous gardens, California Academy of Sciences and the De Young Museum of Art (which offers a free observation tower).